Ukraine nuclear workers recount abuse, threats from Russians

 Similar sites were seen by AP journalists in parts of the Kharkiv region abandoned by Russian troops after a Ukrainian counteroffensive.
 In the city of Izium, an AP investigation uncovered 10 separate torture sites.

 Oleksii, a worker who said he was responsible for controlling the plant’s turbines and reactor compartment, fled Enerhodar in June when he learned Russian troops were looking for him.
-The 39-year-old asked not to be identified by his full name for fear of reprisal.
+He asked not to be identified by his full name for fear of reprisal.

 “It was psychologically difficult,” Oleksii told the AP in Kyiv.
 “You go to the station and see the occupiers there.
 You come to your workplace already depressed.”